W. N. T. Tam: Biography

 He was junior to two fostered brothers, and was christened Willie Thomas (譚威利) by his western-orientated father, a Christian, who was to christen all his children with the surname of "Thomas".
 The only sibling who reverted to the original family name of "Tam 譚" was "Willie", who formalised his name to William Ngar-tse Thomas Tam by Deed Poll in 1926 in the United Kingdom, and there-after was commonly addressed as "Thomas Tam" in English, and as 譚雅士 (Tam Ngar-tse) in Chinese.

 Willie attended the Diocesan Boys School (1909-1916), and graduated from the University of Hong Kong (BA 1920).
 In the same year, he was admitted to the Inner Temple, as well as the University College of the London University to read law (LLB 1923).
 He was called to the bar by the Honourable Society of the Inner Temple in 1923.
 He undertook pupillage in Chamber with Mr. F.G.
 Ennes.
 Meanwhile, he had enrolled at Lincoln College Oxford in 1921, and was awarded a Diploma in Economics and Political Science in 1922.

-While studying in London, he lived modestly in digs at 2 Holford Road in Hampstead, and integrated into British society with such fervour that, on returning to Hong Kong in 1926 with his impeccable English, he was regarded by the locals as an authority on anything English in the way of custom, etiquette, dress and language for rest of his life.
-Immaculately and correctly attired as he ever was, nobody ever guessed that he was the owner of only 3 suits besides his dinner-suit and tails at any one time.
+While studying in London, he lived at 2 Holford Road in Hampstead, and sought to integrate into British society.
+Upon returning to Hong Kong in 1926, and for the rest of his life, he was noted for his adoption of English customs, etiquette, dress and language.

 In Hong Kong he initially practiced as a barrister.
 He was extrovert, eloquent and liked socialising.

 His many public appointments included being a member of the Legislative Council of Hong Kong, a member of the Urban Council, a director of the Tung Wah Group of Hospitals, a Life Chancellor of Po Leung Kuk, and of many boards of education and charity.
 He was made a Justice of peace in 1933.